Soldiers (food)

 A soldier is a thin strip of toasted bread, reminiscent of a soldier on parade.
 The shape lends itself to dipping into a soft-boiled egg that has had the top removed.

-Soldiers are called mouillettes in French, but also Apprête, mouillons, piquettes in French Normand and lichettes in Lorraine.
+Soldiers are called mouillettes in French, but also Apprête, mouillettes, piquettes in French Normand and lichettes in Lorraine.

 In 2005, The Daily Telegraph reported the invention of a device for cutting bread into soldiers.
 Shaped cutters to produce soldiers shaped like human soldiers are also available.

 History

 There is an early reference from 1728 in England to a "garnish of fry'd Bread, cut the length of one's Finger", as an accompaniment to boiled tench.

 In 1868 Alphonse Daudet mentions mouillettes in the novel Le Petit Chose: "A sa gauche, Annou lui taille des mouillettes pour ses oeufs, des oeufs du matin, blancs, crémeux, duvetés".